serengil/deepface/README.md

   organization = {IEEE}
 }
 ```
--->

-If you use deepface in your research for facial attribute analysis purposes such as age, gender, emotion or ethnicity prediction, please cite this publication.
+On the other hand, if you use deepface in your research for facial attribute analysis purposes such as age, gender, emotion or ethnicity prediction tasks, please cite this publication.

 ```BibTeX
 @inproceedings{serengil2021lightface,